thecartercenter/nemo/docs/development-setup.md

 For Atom, install the `linter` package which contains shared stuff, then:

 * `linter-eslint`
-    * For this one, set your Global Node Installation Path and check the 'Use global ESLint installtion' box.
+    * For this one, set your Global Node Installation Path and check the 'Use global ESLint installation' box.
 * `linter-coffeelint`
 * `linter-rubocop`
 * `linter-scss-lint`